1999 Atlantic hurricane season: Hurricane Gert

-On September 10, a tropical wave moved off the coast of Africa.
+On September 10, a tropical wave moved off the coast of Africa and continued west-northwestward due to a subtropical ridge to its north.
 Due to the development of a low-level circulation and convective banding, the wave became a tropical depression at 12:00 UTC on September 11 to the south of the Cape Verde islands.
-After increases in intensity, banding features, and outflow improvement, the depression was upgraded to Tropical Storm Gert on September 12 while moving west-northwestward to the south of a subtropical ridge.
+After increases in intensity, banding features, and outflow improvement, the depression was upgraded to Tropical Storm Gert on September 12.
 Warm ocean temperatures and an anticyclone aloft allowed Gert to reach hurricane intensity by the following day.
-Early on September 15, Gert attained major hurricane strength.
-After reaching Category 4 status that day, Gert strengthened further, peaking with maximum sustained winds of 150 mph and a minimum barometric pressure of 930 mbar on September 16.
-An eyewall replacement cyclone, as well as increasing wind shear and an upper-level trough restricting outflow later on, Gert weakened to a low-end Category 3 on September 18.

-Gert re-strengthened to a Category 4 hurricane on September 19.
-However, dry air and colder sea surface temperatures began causing the storm to weaken, with Gert falling to a Category 3 hurricane on September 20 and a Category 2 hurricane on September 21.
+Early on September 15, Gert attained major hurricane strength, as it developed well-defined outflow around a central dense overcast.
+Early on September 16, Gert reached peak winds of 150 mph and a minimum barometric pressure of 930 mbar, based on satellite-estimates.
+This made Gert a Category 4 hurricane.
+At the time, it was located about 720 mi (1160 km) east-northeast of Guadeloupe in the Lesser Antilles.
+An eyewall replacement cyclone and increasing wind shear caused it to weaken on September 18, but Gert re-strengthened to a Category 4 hurricane on September 19.
+Dry air and colder sea surface temperatures caused the hurricane to weaken again, and by September 21, Gert fell to Category 2 status.
 That day, the hurricane passed about 135 mi east of Bermuda.
 Accelerating northeastward under the influence of an approaching trough, Gert weakened to a tropical storm on September 23 after convection decreased around the center.
 By 12:00 UTC on September 23, convection diminished enough that the storm transitioned into an extratropical cyclone while situated about 55 mi southeast of Cape Race, Newfoundland.
 About six hours later, the remnants of Gert were absorbed by a larger extratropical storm.
-For several days, Gert threatened to strike Bermuda, prompting the evacuation of tourists.
-Although Gert's center did not make landfall, it passed a short distance east of the island, producing hurricane-force winds that left 11,000 people without power.
-High waves swept two people out to sea at Acadia National Park in Maine.
-Later, strong waves struck Newfoundland and left heavy marine damage, with about $1.9 million in damage done to a wharf along the Avalon Peninsula.